selimanac/defold-tiny-http/README.md

 | `endpoint` | (_string_) Endpoint address  |
 | `[event_id]`| (_int_) Event ID for tracking the action  |

-Event IDs are for tracking the request on server and client.
-They will send as a header.
-You can easily group you triggers by using event ids.
+Event IDs are for tracking the requests on server and client.
+They send as a header.
+You can easily group and parse you triggers by using event ids.

 #### `dhttp.client_post(endpoint, params, [event_id])`